 The BSN: Prelicensure (BSN: PL) program (122 cumulative credit hours through fall 2021, 120 cumulative credit hours beginning with spring 2022 enrollees) is designed for anyone who is interested in earning a Bachelor of Science in nursing degree.
-Courses for this degree have been developed to prepare the BSN registered nurse to fulfill standards set forth by The Essentials of Baccalaureate Education for Professional Nursing Practice.
+Courses for this degree have been developed to prepare the BSN registered nurse to fulfill standards set forth by The Essentials: Core Competencies for Professional Nursing Education[®].